 Some say we’ve built a better mousetrap.
 Others call it a gift to local poolplayers.
 NOVA BCA was founded by two former APA teammates who became tired of a broken system.
 Rather than complain or force themselves to struggle within it, they put their heads together to create a better option — one that’s focused on the players as opposed to the league office.
 It’s taken us several years to learn the lay of the land.
 We’ve made mistakes but arrived at what we feel is a breakthrough product.
 We’re a more accessible pool league as a result.
 Instead of being driven by money, we run our group like a non-profit.
 This allows us to make decisions based almost entirely on quality.

 Eric S. Townsend (Co-Founder)

-A digital marketer and creative professional by trade, Eric has consistently put the best interests of billiards and its players first.
+A marketing executive and author of more than 20 books, Eric has consistently put the best interests of billiards and its players first.

 As a child, Eric shot pool at the local rec center.
 Yes, the pool cue was taller than he was.
-His mouth and the cue ball took turns — which could run faster.
+His mouth and the cue ball took turns at which could run faster.
 He entered tournaments in college to help fund his expensive dating habit.
-He was often spotted in the commons building.
-There are floor-to-ceiling windows, and a lone table that overlooks a lake.
+He was often spotted in the Commons building at the University of Richmond.
+There are floor-to-ceiling windows and a lone table that overlooks a lake.

 After college, he met his wife and fellow NOVA BCAPL player Gwen Townsend at Babe’s Billiards near American University.
-She was the cute college girl who assigned the tables and kept them clean (a side job while finishing up her studies).
+She assigned the tables and kept them tidy (a side job while finishing up her studies).
 She’s gone on to become a leading player on the former Planet Pool Tour, J. Pechauer Northeast Women’s Tour (JPNEWT) and Action Pool Tour (APT).
 She was the first woman to advance to a regional event in American Rotation (and was the #1 seed).
-She’s competed against BCA Hall of Famers Allison Fisher, Karen Corr and Loree Jon Hasson (and studied under Fisher at her academy).
+She’s competed against BCA Hall of Famers Allison Fisher, Karen Corr, and Loree Jon Hasson (and studied under Fisher at her academy).